Billabong receives second, matching U.S. takeover offer

-SYDNEY Australian surfwear company Billabong International Ltd (BBG.AX) received a second takeover offer from U.S. clothing company VF Corp (VFC.N) and a private equity firm that matches a A$556 million ($586.55 million) bid by its U.S. boss, Paul Naude.
+SYDNEY Australian surf wear company Billabong International Ltd (BBG.AX) has received a second takeover proposal from a U.S. private equity and retail consortium that matches a A$556 million (363.2 million pounds) bid by its U.S. boss Paul Naude.

+The new offer comes from a consortium led by San-Francisco-based private equity form Altamont Capital Partners and clothing group VF Corporation (VFC.N), the owner of brands including Wrangler, Lee and The North Face, Billabong said on Monday.

-Billabong said on Monday it will allow VF and the firm, Altamont Capital Partners, to see its books, after already opening the accounts to a consortium led by board director Naude and New York-based private equity firm Sycamore Partners.
+Billabong will allow the Altamont/VF Consortium to see its books, after already opening the accounts to the consortium led by board director Naude and New York-based private equity firm Sycamore Partners.

 Both groups have offered A$1.10 per share for the struggling Australian company, which issued its third profit warning in a year in December.